nolar/kopf/docs/configuration.rst

 Synchronous handlers
 ====================

-``settings.execution`` allows to set a number of synchronous workers used and redefined the asyncio executor:
+``settings.execution`` allows to set the number of synchronous workers used by the operator for synchronous handlers, or replace the asyncio executor with another one:

 .. code-block:: python